gmatiash/campaign-tracker/STEP1-SETUP.md

 ## Type checking & conventions
 - `npm run typecheck` runs `tsc --noEmit` (strict).
 There is no ESLint/Vitest gate yet;
-  adding Vitest tests for the pure geometry (`aoeCells`, `reachCells`, stacking, grid detection) is the recommended next quality step.
+  adding Vitest tests for the pure geometry (`aoeCells`, `reachCells`, stacking, grid detection, and the `lighting` raycast) is the recommended next quality step.
 - This app uses the modern JSX transform: import React types directly (`import type { CSSProperties } from "react"`), not via the `React.` namespace.
 - Styling is inline (no CSS compiler).
 Icons are `lucide-react`; conditions also use